Resources from This Presentation

 The Rich Content Editor is a great tool for making your course content more readable.
 It is recommended that you format your text using Canvas’s built-in text styles from the dropdown menu in the Rich Content Editor.
 For example, Header 2 and Header 3 are great for page headers, while Paragraph is perfect for body text.
 Using these text styles will keep the appearance of your content consistent across your course, plus the text will scale correctly when a user zooms in on their browser.
 Canvas formatting also helps screen readers determine which parts of the text are headers and which are body text.

 Adding alt text to images is another best practice for making your course more accessible.
 Alt text provides a description of images that is readable by those that use screen readers.
-When you upload a new image with the New Rich Content Editor, add a brief description in the Alt Text field.
+When you upload a new image with the Rich Content Editor, add a brief description in the Alt Text field.

 The Rich Content Editor also comes equipped with a built-in accessibility checker that runs some basic checks and makes recommendations to improve the accessibility of the content you are editing.